Phuishere/Multitasking-Chatbot-Not-You/README.md

     - Multi-user use-case
     - Make the system more scalable

-2. Whisper AI for online transcripting purpose
+2. Transcripting:
+    - Some other streaming model for online transcripting purpose (currently the transcript model takes too long for short responses as Whisper only accepts 30-second input)

 3. A more complex agentic system using MCP:
     - Fix functions: email (parsing JSON), Googling (DuckDuckGo is limited)